DanjieTang/MyOwnCPU/README.md

 # MyOwnCPU
 This project is my own CPU, which accepts a set of assembly language programs outlined in the PDF document titled 'MyCPUDocumentation.'
 Furthermore, the project comprises an assembly language program that exhibits the novel functionalities of the CPU.
+This project is derived from the course ECE243 lab 8 processor.

 ## Contact Me